mattock/trac-ldap-sync/README.md

 Usage
 =====

-First copy "config/ldapsync.conf.example" to "config/ldapsync.conf" and edit the configuration to suit your environment.
+First copy "trac-ldap-sync.conf.example" to "/etc/trac-ldap-sync.conf" and edit the configuration to suit your environment.

 If you want to do a dry-run first (recommended), either comment our the "conn.commit()" line in ldapsync.py or edit the "self.include" list in